ggreer/the_silver_searcher/README.md

 A code searching tool similar to `ack`, with a focus on speed.

 ### Attention
-I will be doing a public coding session on Saturday, October 26th at 1900UTC.
-That's noon Pacific Time.
-You can watch and chat at https://floobits.com/r/ggreer/the_silver_searcher/
+I did a public coding session on Saturday, October 26th, 2013.
+You could watch and chat at https://floobits.com/r/ggreer/the_silver_searcher/

 <a href="https://floobits.com/r/ggreer/the_silver_searcher/redirect">
   <img alt="Floobits status" width="80" height="40" src="https://floobits.com/r/ggreer/the_silver_searcher.png" />